rdabotelho/codegen2/README.md

 ### Windows

-1. Extract the gencode zip file into a directory of your preference.
+1. Extract the gencode zip file into the home directory `~/`.
 2. Add gencode directory to the OS path (Environment variable -> User variables -> Path).
 3. Run the following command `codegen -v`, if everything has been done correctly, you will see the following output:
 ```shell